 [user] name = John Doe email = email@example.com

-Then, check your settings that Git can find by running the following:
+Check to confirm Git can find those settings by running the following:

 [server]$ git config --list user.name=John Doe firstname.lastname@example.org